ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 5.5 BPI Integration

-BPI Integration or BPI Interoperability, meaning the ability of two or more BPIs to functionally interoperate with one another is both complex and crucial to generate network effects, and, thus, sustained adoption growth for the Baseline Protocol since none wants to operate in silos for long.
+BPI Integration or BPI Interoperability, meaning the ability of two or more BPIs to functionally interoperate with one another, is important to generate network effects.

-This document defines BPI Interoperability as follows: BPI A and BPI B are said to be interoperable if Alice can advance the state of one or more of her state objects from BPI A by synchronizing said state object(s) with one or more of Bob's state objects on BPI B by creating a joint state between Alice and Bob without having to exit the state objects of either participant to the underlying CCSM.
-The exit must occur in an, ideally, censorship-resistant manner and such that neither Alice, nor Bob, nor one of their delegates can maliciously alter and finalize the state of the joint state object at any point before, during and after the state change of the joint state object on either of the participating BPIs or the (permissionless) CCSMs used by either BPIs.
+This document defines BPI Interoperability as follows: BPI A and BPI B are said to be interoperable if Alice can advance the state of one or more of her state objects from BPI A by synchronizing said state object(s) with one or more of Bob's state objects on BPI B. The synchronization is achieved by creating a joint state between Alice and Bob without having to exit the state objects of either participant to the underlying CCSM.
+The joining of states must occur in an, ideally, censorship-resistant manner and such that neither Alice, nor Bob, nor one of their delegates can maliciously alter and finalize the state of the joint state object at any point before, during, and after the state change of the joint state object on either of the participating BPIs or the (permissionless) CCSMs used by either BPIs.

 Note, that the above definition refers to East-West interoperability between BPIs.
 In other words the ability of Alice on BPI A to functionally interact with Bob on BPI B, such as issuing an invoice.
-North-South interoperability, in other words, the interoperability of components such as transaction processing or storage within a BPI is out of scope for the current version of the standard due to significant complexities.
+North-South interoperability, in other words, the interoperability of components such as transaction processing or storage within a BPI, is out of scope for the current version of the standard.

 A BPI East-West interoperability solution in the context of this document has but is not limited to the following characteristics in no particular order: